 Every state requires the relocating parent to provide notice in writing to the other parent.
 It must have the date and location of the move listed, and most states have a certain amount of notice the relocating parent must give.
 Once he receives the notice, he will have a certain amount of time to object.
 If he has violated the restraining order, it is likely he may not object.

 There are many reasons a judge may approve for relocation.
 Some of these include a new career, education for the child and family in the other area.
 Certainly, a judge will consider violation of a restraining order, especially if the order was for violence.
-He has an obligation to provide for the child’s best interest.
+He has an obligation to provide for the child’s interest.

 If you find yourself in this situation, give us a call.
-We have the knowledge and expertise to guide you in what is best for you and your child.
+We have the knowledge and expertise to guide you in what is for you and your child.
 We can help get your paperwork filed and get you moving in the right direction.